Automatic soap dispenser: History

-The idea for the first automated dispenser was submitted by Luka Petrovicc to be patented in 1989.
+The idea for the first automated dispenser was submitted by Guey-Chuan Shiau to be patented in 1989.
 The patent was under the name, "Automatic Cleaning-liquid Dispensing Device".
 The patent was issued in 1991.
 The patented device was under the following description:

 "An automatic cleaning-fluid dispensing device includes: a containing structure for containing cleaning fluid; a sensing device disposed on a base member being installed in the lower portion of said containing structure wherein said base member is provided with an outlet, a sensing circuit disposed on a circuit board, a motor arrangement electrically connected to the sensing circuit, an outlet for passing a light source of the sensing circuit therefrom so as to detect the presence of an external object closing on the light source; and a dispensing mechanism, which is composed of a push structure functionally connected with the driving motor and a pumping structure operatively engaged with the push structure, installed on the base member in connection with the sensing device; whereby when an external object closes to the sensing device, a given amount of the contained cleaning fluid in the containing structure will be automatically supplied for cleaning purposes.".